withcaldera/engineering-framework/roles/03-principal-software-engineer.md

 - Design complex systems balancing multiple competing concerns
 - Make architectural decisions with long-term implications
 - Demonstrate deep expertise in your domain(s)
+- Stay ahead of your domain and share industry trends, emerging technologies, and craft news relevant to the team
-- Evaluate and introduce new technologies and tools thoughtfully—including AI capabilities
+- Evaluate and introduce new technologies and tools that multiply organizational impact
 - Create technical solutions others learn from
 - Drive solution discovery: deeply understand problems before proposing solutions
 - Balance pragmatic delivery with architectural quality—ship to learn, iterate to improve